pepkit/caravel/docs/README.md

 caravel -c example_config.yaml
 ```

 The `example_config.yaml` file is a simple configuration file that points to your PEPs.
-You can avoid passing the a config file with `-c` if you set environment variable `$CARAVEL`, see [how to configure caravel](configure-caravel).
+You can avoid passing the config file with `-c` if you set environment variable `$CARAVEL`, explained in [how to configure caravel](configure-caravel).